Cold case units focus on missing, murdered Indigenous women

 These women are among the hundreds of Alaska Native or American Indian women who have gone missing over the years, and in many instances, their cases have gone cold.

-Now the Bureau of Indian Affairs Office of Justice Services is opening seven Operation Lady Justice Task Force cold case offices across the county to concentrate on the number of missing and murdered Indigenous women.
+Now the Bureau of Indian Affairs Office of Justice Services is opening seven Operation Lady Justice Task Force cold case offices across the country to concentrate on the number of missing and murdered Indigenous women.

 Tara Sweeney, the Department of Interior’s assistant secretary for Indian Affairs and an Inupiat from Utqiaġvik, the nation’s northernmost community and formerly known as Barrow, opened the Anchorage office Wednesday.